dnovakovic/monorepo2/README.md

 yarn lerna changed
 ```

-In order to publish one must first create user and login to npm registry (in this case verdaccio)
+In order to publish one must first create user and login to npm registry (in this case, verdaccio)
 ```
 npm adduser --registry http://localhost:4873/
 ```